secretstartups/handbook/architecture/workflow/index.html.md

-Then DRIs will propagate the blueprint downstream, to respective teams that will need to be involved, and these teams will schedule the work based on their interpretation of 1-year landscape and proposed iterations that will happen in the next 3 months.
+Then DRIs will propagate the blueprint downstream, to respective teams that will need to be involved, and these teams will schedule the work based on their interpretation of 1-year forecast and proposed iterations that will happen in the next 3 months.
 If a Working Groups gets formed the list of DRIs can be extended according to the process of how Working Groups organize efforts around the work.